dictu-lang/Dictu/docs/docs/style-guide-best-practices.md

 ## Constants

 Constants should be defined using snake case when defined in global scope.
 E.g. `const CONSTANT_VALUE = 10;`.
-Locally scoped constants should be defined like any other variable.

 ## Annotations